ncoghlan/misc/notes/venv_bootstrap.rst

 From this point, the modules you install will be based on the dependencies of the specific project you're working on.
-If there are packages you *always* need, you may choose to install them directly into your user package directory.
-Otherwise, you may install them into specific virtual environments.
+If there are packages you *always* need, you may choose to install them directly into your user package directory (and enabled global site-packages support in your virtual environments).
+Otherwise, packages should be installed into specific virtual environments.

 For example, since I want to use the new Python 2.7 ``unittest`` features in